Yankees vs. Padres Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (50 total hits).
-He's also swiped five bases.
+- Torres has 51 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
+He's also stolen five bases.

-- Torres has hit safely in six straight games.
-During his last 10 games he is batting .310 with three home runs, two walks and six RBI.
+- Torres will look for his eighth straight game with a hit in this contest.
+During his last 10 games he is batting .286 with three home runs, two walks and four RBI.

 Torres Recent Games